Alternative fuels from waste

 OK, there are certain factors here - as the new leaves are growing in this spring, the tree might be shedding more leaves.
 Also we have two large mango trees in our compound.

-But the point is most Bangalore roads are flooded with dry leaves.
-Which are religiously cleaned by men and women every morning.
-And occasionally by workers from Bangalore municipality.
-But what if they are collected and used as a fuel?
+But what if these leaves are collected and used as a fuel?
 What if a sweeper machine comes to roads each day, collects these leaves, makes fuel from them and sells them to hotels, restaurants etc?
 There by beautifying the city, bringing relief to citizens and reduce the dependence on fossil fuels and evil greedy nations?

 No, it is not a wild dream inspired by a youtube short.
 Because there are such pellet making machines available in the market - some of them even from India.
 BBMP - bangalore muncipality or even private contractors can buy such machines and profit from literal waste.